sukanyasmeher/sfal-vsd/README.md

 ```
 read_ddc lab1.ddc
 ```
-If we type `read_verlog` in GUI, it reads only the Verilog file.
+If we type `read_verilog` in GUI, it reads only the Verilog file.
 But `read_ddc` reads the library as well.
 So, DDC will save all the information in the tool memory in that particular session.
 Only disadvantage is DDC is Synopsys's proprietary format.

 <img width="1301" alt="18-lslab" src="https://github.com/sukanyasmeher/sfal-vsd/assets/166566124/b38fc689-4a24-4798-8106-d68b2b61537b">